 Body image and celiac disease might seem related but when our body changes (like it does with celiac), our body image is likely to change with it.

 When someone is diagnosed with celiac, their body often has changed.
-Additionally, their body often continues to change as they adapt to a gluten-free life and heal celiac, thus, impacting body image.
+Additionally, their body often continues to change as they adapt to a gluten-free life and heal celiac.
+And as our body changes, so can our body image.

 Body image with celiac is something that I think is important and often overlooked by people.
 When your lifestyle is dramatically changed, it’s likely to impact your relationship with yourself, your body, food, and more.